UDUKUNDA/alx-low_level_programming/0x0F-function_pointers/README.md

-This is an introduction to pointer function
+This is an introduction to pointer function and I hope that I will learn alot